libremfg/rhize-docs/content/deploy/install/setup-kubernetes.md

      helm repo add bitnami https://charts.bitnami.com/bitnami
      ```

-1. Pull the build template repo.
+1. Pull the build template repo (we will supply this).

 1. Update overrides to `keycloak.yaml`.
 Then install with this command: